-To many it smells amazing and for those, it's lovely to have the fragrance in their home, but is Scentsy toxic to pets?
-This is the major issue with air fresheners, so cat owners must always do their research before using this type of product.
+To many, it smells fantastic, and for those, it’s lovely to have the fragrance in their home, but is Scentsy toxic to pets?
+Unfortunately, this is the major issue with air fresheners, so cat owners must always research before using this product.

-Scentsy's signature products are wax melts, which are certainly a superior alternative to traditional candles because the wax is only warmed, but it does not reach a temperature high enough to cause injuries.
+Scentsy’s signature products are wax melts, a superior alternative to traditional candles because the wax is only warmed.
+Still, it does not reach a temperature high enough to cause injuries.

 With cats, this is one of the major concerns.
-If the cat knocks down a burning candle, the hot wax could burn it.
-Moreover, this is a huge fire hazard, so using flameless wax melts eliminates this concern.
+For example, if the cat knocks down a burning candle, the hot wax could burn it.
+Moreover, this is a considerable fire hazard, so flameless wax melts eliminate this concern.
 But does this make them safe for cats?

 What Are the Concerns for Cats Surrounding Scentsy?

-Scentsy wax melts are wickless candles, there is no danger to your cat getting burnt or starting a fire when knocking down the wax warmer.
-But some major concerns remain:
+Scentsy wax melts are wickless candles; there is no danger of your cat getting burnt or starting a fire when knocking down the wax warmer.
+But some significant concerns remain:

 - Ingesting the Wax

-Cats are drawn to a wide variety of smells and they might be tempted to lick, chew, or even ingest the wax, melted or not.
-This should be a cause for concern for cat owners because this could be potentially dangerous for the cat.
+Cats are drawn to various smells and might be tempted to lick, chew, or even ingest the wax, melted or not.
+This should be a cause for concern for cat owners because this could be potentially dangerous.

 Even though Scentsy wax bars are made from food-grade paraffin wax and their products do not include toxic substances, they could still be dangerous for cats.
-These wax melts include very concentrated substances that spread the pleasant smells, which could still be very dangerous for cats if ingested.
+This is because these wax melts include very concentrated substances that spread pleasant smells, which could still be dangerous for cats if ingested.